EU scheme commits $350 million for research on Ebola vaccines, tests

 The funding will go to projects backed by the Innovative Medicines Initiative (IMI), a public-private scheme jointly paid for by the European Commission and the pharmaceuticals industry.

 Reuters reported on Oct.
-22 that an IMI investment of around 200 million euros (157 million pounds) was pending.
+22 that an IMI investment of around 200 million euros was pending.
 Since then, further discussions have been held about the resources needed for various projects and the amount has been increased.

 The final document setting out the plans commits the European Commission to giving as much as 140 million euros, with companies providing an equivalent amount in staff time, goods and services.